syrianarchive/syrianarchive-investigations/investigations/BalyounMarket.md

 ![](/assets/investigations/BalyounMarket/image72.jpg)
 *An image [posted](https://www.facebook.com/SyrianCivilDefenceIdlibWhiteHelmets/posts/2568182669947440?__tn__=-R) by the Syrian Civil Defense showing the rescue efforts after the attack.*

 One day after the attack on December 8, the Syrian Media Forum posted a [video](https://youtu.be/71E1r4gSFSw) showing the destroyed market’s shops and kiosks.
-The video includes an interview with Ahmed Ismail, the owner of one of the shops in Balyooun, who describes missiles destroying the Al Hammadi home and the market further confirming that two airstrikes hit the area at around 14:00.
+The video includes an interview with Ahmed Ismail, the owner of one of the shops in Balyoun, who describes missiles destroying the Al Hammadi home and the market further confirming that two missiles hit the area at around 14:00.

 ## Damage to the Market and Surrounding Areas